 2. Improve your writing abilities.

 Nowadays, recruiters are becoming more inclined to looking for candidates online.
 They use platforms like LinkedIn and Facebook to get a glimpse of your professional stance.
-Thus, it is important you can be found at most prominent social media network and make sure your profile is groomed for employment and perfection.
+Thus, it is important you can be found at most prominent social media network for over 18 and make sure your profile is groomed for employment and perfection.

 4. Build a network of professionals.